JodieC9/BIS15W2024_jcheun/lab4/lab4_hw.md

 ##  river fishes        snakes     tortoises       turtles
 ##            14            41            12            14
 ```
-Using the table command, we can make a table listing the taxon varaibles and the number of observationsin each.
+Using the table command, we can make a table listing the taxon varaibles and the number of observations in each.

 **6. The species in `homerange` are also classified into trophic guilds.
 How many species are represented in each trophic guild.**